raspibolt/raspibolt/bonus/bitcoin/white-paper.md

 The transaction contains 947 outputs and the sender spent almost 60 millions sats as miner fee!
 Some explanations on how the paper is encoded in the transaction is given in a [Bitcoin StackExchange post](https://bitcoin.stackexchange.com/questions/35959/how-is-the-whitepaper-decoded-from-the-blockchain-tx-with-1000x-m-of-n-multisi/35970#35970){:target="_blank"} from 2015.

 This guide explains how to reconstruct the Bitcoin white paper PDF using your own verified blockchain data.
-No matter how c[nsored the white paper could become (see [this article about whitepaper copyright claims](https://bitcoinmagazine.com/business/copa-suing-craig-wright-over-bitcoin-white-paper-claims){:target="_blank"}), you will know how to recreate and share the foundational document of Bitcoin.
+No matter how censored the white paper could become (see [this article about white paper copyright claims](https://bitcoinmagazine.com/business/copa-suing-craig-wright-over-bitcoin-white-paper-claims){:target="_blank"}), you will know how to recreate and share the foundational document of Bitcoin.

 ---

-## Download the PDF
+## Extract the whitepaper directly from Bitcoin Core

 * With the "admin" user, create a new directory to store the PDF and move to this directory